What Does Voting Have to Do with Ending Hunger?

 Ask God to grant our leaders the integrity and wisdom to focus on matters that protect the most vulnerable among us.
 Prayer empowers us to support those in authority with a spirit of love and advocacy.

-Pray for God to guide you in your decisions this election season, and pray for our future leaders – whatever the outcome of the election – to be inspired to prioritize the issue of hunger during their time of service.
+Pray for God to guide you in your decisions this election and pray for our future leaders – whatever the outcome of the election – to be inspired to prioritize the issue of hunger during their time of service.

 When you talk about politics, talk about hunger.

-As we approach the coming elections, politics will increasingly be the topic of dinner discussions, social media posts, and events.
+As we approach the upcoming election, politics will increasingly be the topic of dinner discussions, social media posts, and events.
 Don’t stay silent; share any information you learn about wise and just candidates with your friends, neighbors, or online.
 Write op-eds or letters to the editor for your local newspapers.
 Volunteer for candidates who have a position you support.
 Go to bread.org/vote for more ways to engage with candidates and share information you learn with others.

 Pledge to Vote to End Hunger